art-portfolio-bw/art-portfolio-BE-divya/README.md

 - There are many `process.env.` variables throughout this app.
 Ensure that they are there for Heroku.

-- Go to the Heroku app > Settings and fill-in all the KEY/VALUE pairs from the `.env` file as well as DB_ENV:
+- Go to the Heroku app > Settings and fill-in all the KEY/VALUE pairs from the `.env` file as well as the DB_ENV key:

   - DB_ENV production
   - SECRET yourSecret